 For a limited time, the RWC is waiving the certification fee for students to certify, train, and hire new lifeguards.
 The RWC will hold a two-day class on consecutive Saturdays from 8 a.m. to 5 p.m. on June 12 and June 19.
 Students looking for summer employment at the RWC can apply online.

-Per UCF guidelines face coverings are no longer required, but RWC staff continue strongly encourage the use of masks and physical distancing indoors where appropriate and to observe CDC guidelines on our campuses and everywhere you go (link to a PDF version).
+Per UCF guidelines face coverings are no longer required, but RWC staff continue strongly encourage the use of masks and physical distancing indoors where appropriate and to observe CDC guidelines on our campuses and everywhere you go.
 For the RWC to continue to expand to more robust programming we strongly encourage all UCF students to get fully vaccinated as soon as they can.
 UCF Student Health Services is providing COVID-19 vaccines, and these vaccines are readily available in the community.